kobeBigs/create-aws-instance-terraform/README.md

 ## how to run it
 1. Open your terminal, clone this repo.
 2. Navigate in to the repo dir
     `cd path-to-repo/create-aws-instance-terraform`.
 3. Run `terraform  init` to initialize the configuration.
+4. Run `terraform plan` to preview what terraform is about to create or change.
-4. Apply the configuration `terraform apply`.
+5. Apply the configuration `terraform apply`.
     Type **yes** at the prompt as confirmation to create the instance/infrastructure.
-5. Go to your aws console to see the instance created.
+6. Go to your aws console to see the instance created.

 Voila!